-In 2018, I had two conference talks and published one article, one review and one report from a conference I helped organize.
-Also, I took second place in a national round of a graduate student paper competition.
+In 2018 I had two conference talks, and I published one article, one review and one report from a conference I helped to organize.
+Also, I took the second place in the national round of a graduate student paper competition.
 This post is a summary of my academic achievements in 2018.

 Libertarians and socialists

 My first conference talk was about a moral disagreement between libertarians and socialists.
 It was also a topic of my paper in the competition.
 I read G. A. Cohen’s “Why Not Socialism?” and Jason Brennan’s “Why Not Capitalism?“.
 Since I am interested in metaethics, Jason Brennan had my attention for claiming that capitalism is morally superior because it allows people to live in their very own utopia.
 In other words, it preserves a plurality of moral systems.
 Or, as Isaiah Berlin would say, negative liberty.
 It’s a problematic claim because if somebody believes in a positive liberty or any other values more than negative liberty, he surely wouldn’t agree.